spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 palette login
 ```

-When prompted, enter the information listed in the following table.
+When prompted, enter the information listed in the following table.<br /><br />

 #### Palette Login Parameters